pavanio/HFC/docs/Platform Overview.md

 	- All the questions from different topics under the area of expertise
 	- Qualifying criteria of  screening is 70%
 	- Once screening completes the status of the candidate automatically change from "New" to "Passed" or "Failed" on organization dashboard.
+	- Until the candidate has not attempted the screening the status of screening is "Open".
-	- After completion of screening its result will be mailed to the organization admin.
+	- After completion of screening its result will display in the screening result pages.

 # Application Overview
 	## Screening